-To help sort out some of the misconceptions about caddies, we hit up veteran PGA Tour caddie John Wood, who has carried the bag for Hunter Mahan, Kevin Sutherland, Mark Calcavecchia, and most recently Matt Kuchar—and has seen the highs and lows of the caddie lifestyle.
+To help sort out some of the misconceptions about caddies, we hit up veteran PGA Tour caddie John Wood, who has carried the bag for Hunter Mahan, Kevin Sutherland, Mark Calcavecchia, and Matt Kuchar—and has seen the highs and lows of the caddie lifestyle.
 Here are 5 myths about tour caddies.

 In order to be a really good caddie, you must be a really good golfer

 Yes, there are plenty of caddies who have played golf at an elite level—Division I college golf, mini tours, even a cup a coffee on the PGA Tour.
 Knowing the game is paramount, but from a playing standpoint, most caddies are just average hacks like you and me.

 “The idea that you have to be a great player is simply not true,” says Wood, who himself played college golf and was at one time a scratch player.
 “You just have to be able to see the game in your mind like a great player.”

 Case in point—the annual contest at The Players Championship where most caddies dump their tee shots into the water surrounding the island green at TPC Sawgrass.